falselunatic/ArtiGAN/README.md

 # ArtiGAN
 Our Project generates Monet-style images using a Generative Adversarial Network (GAN) consisting of a generator and discriminator neural network.
-Also, It contains some additional features like Chatbot which tells you about what actually Monet-style images are, along with feature of Live image recognition for generating its images using GAN architecture.
+Also, It contains some additional features like Chatbot which tells you about what actually Monet-style images are, along with feature of Object Detection for generating its images using GAN architecture.
 <a name="readme-top"></a>

 <br />